uptane/uptane-standard/uptane-standard.md

 * to ensure that, if Uptane is implemented, the security practices mandated or suggested in this document do not interfere with the functionality of ECUs, vehicles, or the systems that maintain them.
 * to delineate best practices to ensure that, should any part of the SOTA mechanism of a vehicle be attacked, an attacker must compromise two or more modules to breach the SOTA mechanism.

-# Threat Model and Attack Strategies
+# Threat model and attack strategies

 The overarching goal of Uptane is to provide a system that is resilient in the face of various types of compromise.
-In this section, we describe the goals that an attacker may have ({{attacker_goals}}) and the capabilities they may have or could develop ({{capabilities}}).
+In this section, we describe the goals an attacker may have ({{attacker_goals}}) and the capabilities they may have or could develop ({{capabilities}}).
 We then describe and classify types of attacks on the system according to the attacker's goals ({{threats}}).

 ## Attacker goals {#attacker_goals}